tzada8/troy-zada/.github/pull_request_template.md

 -   [ ] I do not commit the .env file.
 -   [ ] I added my changes to the appropriate folders.
--   [ ] All aspects of the ticket have been entirely addressed and completed.
+-   [ ] All relevant aspects have been entirely addressed and completed.
 -   [ ] Thorough automated tests have been added.
 -   [ ] Functionality has been validated through manual tests.
 -   [ ] I have received approval before merging.